 - failure of the operation

 You should be able to go home after a few hours.

-Your surgeon will need to see you several times in clinic during the first few weeks and may perform minor adjustments.
+Your surgeon will need to check your eye the day after the operation.
+They will see you several times in clinic during the first few weeks and may perform minor adjustments.

 Most people will need about 2 weeks off work.

 Do not swim, lift anything heavy or bend so your head is below your waist until you have checked with your surgeon.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.